 Please read the Graduate School rules, posted on the Graduate School website, as they may factor into your decision to pursue graduate study at CU-Boulder:

 A candidate for the master’s degree in geological sciences may complete a Plan I (thesis) option, or a Plan II (course work) option.
-For either option the minimum requirement is 30 credit hours total.
+The Department of Geological Sciences typically does not admit students into a coursework masters.
+For either option the minimum requirement is 30 credit hours total, which includes 2 required credit hours of "Introduction to Geological Sciences Faculty" class.
 Of this 30, a maximum of 6 credit hours (either plan) may be completed at the 3000 or 4000 level with the approval of the faculty advisor and the associate chair for graduate affairs.
 At least 24 credit hours must therefore be completed at the 5000 level or above.
 This 24 credits includes a minimum of 4 but not more than 6 hours of GEOL 6950 (Plan I Master's Thesis), or exactly 3 credit hours of GEOL 6960 (Plan II Master’s Research) under the supervision of the advisory committee.
 No more than 6 credit hours of Independent Study may be counted toward the total requirement in either plan.

 Advisory Committee Requirements